-The Darcy-Weisbach equation with the Moody diagram are considered to be the most accurate model for estimating frictional head loss in steady pipe flow.
-Since the approach requires a not so efficient trial and error iteration an alternative empirical head loss calculation like the Hazen-Williams equation may be preferred:
+The Darcy-Weisbach equation with the Moody diagram is considered to be the most accurate model for estimating frictional head loss for a steady pipe flow.
+Since the Darcy-Weisbach equation requires iterative calculation an alternative empirical head loss calculation like the Hazen-Williams equation may be preferred:

 q = volume flow (gal/min)

 Note that the Hazen-Williams formula is empirical and lacks a theoretical basis.
 Be aware that the roughness constants are based on "normal" conditions with approximately 1 m/s (3 ft/sec).

 Example - Friction Head Loss in Water Pipe

 200 gal/min of water flows in a 3 inch PEH pipe DR 15 with inside diameter 3.048 inches.
 The roughness coefficient for PEH pipe is 140 and the length of the pipe is 30 ft.
 The head loss for 100 ft pipe can be calculated as

 h100ft = 0.2083 (100 / 140)1.852 (200 gal/min)1.852 / (3.048 in)4.8655